Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Introduction

 \section{Introduction}

 Large language models (LLMs) turn natural language specifications into executable code, but this convenience comes at a cost: the generated programs often contain bugs~\cite{liu2024exploring} or vulnerabilities~\cite{pearce2025asleep} due to LLM hallucinations (also known as confabulations).
 This is exacerbated by the growing trend of ``vibe coding,'' where developers engage in continuous prompting without thoroughly reviewing the generated code.
-Our work aims to enhance correctness of LLM-generated code in a fully automated, black-box setting --- without human involvement or internal access to the model.

-When solving a programming task, an LLM takes in a prompt with the task description and samples candidate solutions from a probability distribution conditioned on this prompt.
-In black-box setting, code hallucinations can be mitigated through two orthogonal strategies: (1) improve the input itself --- via prompt engineering, such as CoT~\cite{wei2022chain}, or RAG~\cite{lewis2020retrieval} --- thereby shifting the distribution toward more reliable solutions, and (2) select high-quality candidates and abstain when none meet the desired criteria~\cite{feng2024don}.
-Our work focuses on the post-generation selection-and-abstention, which offers the benefit of operating independently of prompt design.
+In a black-box setting, code hallucinations can be automatically mitigated through two orthogonal strategies: (1) pre-generation input improving---such as prompt engineering via CoT~\cite{wei2022chain} or RAG~\cite{lewis2020retrieval}---and (2) post-generation output assessment, which examines generated candidates for correctness~\cite{feng2024don}.
+Here, we focus on the latter.

-A basic strategy to select programs from the distribution is plurality voting~\cite{hansen2002neural}, which chooses a solution whose semantics appear most frequently in the sample, grouping sampled programs into equivalence classes based on their input-output behavior~\cite{shi2022natural}.
-This approach suffers from two limitations.
-First, LLMs often repeatedly make the same mistakes~\cite{kim2025correlated}, which means that when the probability of a correct solution is low, plurality is more likely to amplify frequent errors than identify the truth~\cite{tumer1996error}.
-Second, programming tasks often permit multiple valid but non-equivalent solutions, which complicates consensus.
-Alternatives to plurality are software engineering methods such as testing and formal verification.
-In particular, instead of checking equivalence of samples, the consensus is established by executing sampled programs on a generated test suite~\cite{huang2023agentcoder,taherkhani2024valtest} or checking them against autoformalized specifications~\cite{endres2024can,misu2024towards}.
-However, when tests or specifications are produced by an LLM, they may be incorrect or incomplete, resulting in erroneous consensus.

-We propose \emph{semantic triangulation}, a novel hallucination detection framework that increases confidence in correctness of LLM-generated code by verifying whether solutions remain consistent under non-semantics-preserving problem transformations.
-Specifically, the original coding task $d$ is transformed into a non-trivially different task $d'$ that is linked to $d$ through a binary relation over solutions (hyperproperty) $\phi$.
-We then compare solutions to both problems; when a solution to $d'$ agrees with a solution to $d$ as verified via $\phi$, it serves as its \emph{plausibility witness}.
-Drawing such a plausibility witness from the model's distribution enhances confidence that the model's output is grounded in accurate semantic generalization rather than superficial statistical correlations.